Finite local principal ideal rings: Appendix on orders in number fields

 \section{Appendix on orders in number fields}

-Certain properties of orders in algebraic number fields used in the text are shown here.
+Certain properties of orders in algebraic number fields that were used in the text are covered here.
 The material is more or less well-known.
 I came across Lemma \ref{appl:invert} among my (disorganized) notes, without a reference to its origin.\\

+Let $K$ be an algebraic number field, i.e.\ a finite extension of $\xQ$, and $\xO_K$ the ring of integers.
+An \textit{order} in $K$ is a subring $A\subseteq K$ that is a free of rank $n=[K:\xQ]$ over $\xZ$.
+Equivalently, $A$ is a subring of finite index of $\xO_K$ (\cite{ST}, Th.\ 2.2).
+Every order is a Noetherian ring of Krull dimension 1.\\